mihaip/previous/readme.previous.txt

 While the emulator is running, you can open the configuration menu by pressing F12, toggle between fullscreen and windowed mode by pressing F11 and initiate a clean shut down by pressing F10 (emulates the power button).

+Further shortcuts can be invoked by simultaneously pressing ctrl and alt and one of the following keys:

+O: Shows main menu (same as F12).
+P: Pauses emulation and resumes it when pressed again.
+C: Initiates a cold reset.
+All unsaved changes will be lost.
+M: Locks the mouse cursor to the window and releases it when pressed again.
+N: Switches between screens if multiple screens are used in single window or fullscreen mode.
+G: Grabs the screen contents and saves them to a PNG file.
+The file is saved inside the directory specified for printer output.
+R: Records all sound output to a WAV file and stops recording when pressed again.
+The file is saved inside the directory specified for printer output.
+F: Toggles between fullscreen and windowed mode (same as F11).
+B: Hides the statusbar and shows it when pressed again.
+S: Disables sound output and re-enables it when pressed again.
+Q: Requests to quit Previous.
+All unsaved changes will be lost.

  8) Contributors